Surveyor 7: Television

+The camera transmitted 20,961 pictures during the first lunar day, January 10 to January 22, 1968.
+From February 12 to February 14, the camera was operated in the 200 line mode because of loss of horizontal sweep in the 600 line mode.
+During the second lunar day, 45 pictures were transmitted before loss of power caused suspension of camera operation.

+On 20 January 1968, it successfully detected two argon lasers from Kitt Peak National Observatory in Arizona and Table Mountain Observatory in Wrightwood, California.
+This was one of the early tests of laser communication in space.

 Alpha-Scattering Surface Analyzer

 The alpha-scattering surface analyzer was designed to measure directly the abundances of the major elements of the lunar surface.
 The instrumentation consisted of an alpha source (curium 242) collimated to irradiate a 10 mm diameter opening in the bottom of the instrument where the sample was located and two parallel but independent charged particle detector systems.
 One system, containing two sensors, detected the energy spectra of the alpha particles scattered from the lunar surface, and the other, containing four sensors, detected energy spectra of the protons produced via reaction (alpha and proton) in the surface material.
 Each detector assembly was connected to a pulse height analyzer.
 A digital electronics package, located in a compartment on the spacecraft, continuously telemetered signals to earth whenever the experiment was operating.
 The spectra contained quantitative information on all major elements in the samples except for hydrogen, helium, and lithium.
 The experiment provided 46 hours of data accumulated from three lunar surface sample measurements.
 These measurements were of a portion of undisturbed local lunar surface, a lunar rock, and an extensively trenched area of the lunar surface.
 Data were obtained during the first and second lunar days, January 12 to 23, 1968, and February 13 to 21, 1968.

 The alpha backscattering instrument failed to deploy properly.
 Mission controllers successfully used the surface soil sampler claw to push the alpha backscattering instrument into the proper position to conduct its experiments.